Kabaddi: Indian subcontinent

 Kabaddi is a popular sport in the Indian subcontinent.
-The Kabaddi Federation of India (KFI) was founded in 1950, and it compiled a standard set of rules.
+The governing federation for kabaddi in India is the Amateur Kabaddi Federation of India (AKFI), which was founded in 1973 and compiled a standard set of rules.
+Kabaddi is the second-most popular sport in India, with the Pro Kabaddi League being watched by hundreds of millions of people each year.
 The governing body for kabaddi in Pakistan is Pakistan Kabaddi Federation.

 In Bangladesh, Kabaddi is known with a different name called "Ha-du-du".
 Ha-du-du has no definite rules and is played with different rules in different areas.
 Kabaddi is the national sport of Bangladesh, given official status in 1972.
 The Amateur Kabaddi Federation of Bangladesh was formed in 1973.